apptainer/singularity/CONTRIBUTING.md

 1. If possible, run `make -C builddir testall` locally, after setting the environment variables `E2E_DOCKER_USERNAME` and `E2E_DOCKER_PASSWORD` appropriately for an authorized Docker Hub account.
-This is required as Singularity's end-to-end tests preform many tests that build from or execute docker images.
+This is required as Singularity's end-to-end tests perform many tests that build from or execute docker images.
 Our CI is authorized to run these tests if you cannot.
 1. Ask yourself is the code human understandable?
 This can be accomplished via a clear code style as well as documentation and/or comments.